A Glockophile Gets SIG P226 Therapy at SIG Sauer Academy (2016)

 - Among handguns, I’ve mostly used Glock 19s, followed by the Glock 17.

-- I had desired a Glock 17 since the mid-1980s, when I read the review in Solider of Fortune magazine that introduced the gun to North America.
+- I had desired a Glock 17 since the mid-1980s, when I read Solider of Fortune magazine’s review that introduced the gun to North America.

 - I finally bought one in 2014 as my first firearm purchase.
 (Canadian politicians made it illegal to have standard-capacity ammunition magazines, so it comes only with downgraded mags.)